saralsms/docs/README.md

 1. SmartCell

 ### API Endpoint
-We provided high performance and scalable API endpoint for sending and receiving messages quickly and reliably.
+We provide high performance and scalable API endpoint for sending messages quickly and reliably.
 ```text
 https://cloudapi.saralsms.com/v1
 ```

 ### Credits
 Checking your account credits in SaralSMS.
-Check [Reports] page for a technical documentation and examples.
+Check [Credits] page for a technical documentation.

 ### Send SMS
 We use direct local operator connections and smart routing to deliver messages.
-Check [Send SMS] page for a technical documentation and examples.
+Check [Send SMS] page for a technical documentation.

 ### Reports
 Get the historical messages reports including networks, charges and status.
-Check [Reports] page for a technical documentation and examples.
+Check [Reports] page for a technical documentation.

-[Credits]: /credit
+[Credits]: /credit.md
-[Send SMS]: /send
+[Send SMS]: /send.md
-[Reports]: /report
+[Reports]: /report.md